potassco/clorm/docs/clorm/quickstart.rst

                 print("\t Item {} at time {}".format(a.item, a.time))

-The old interface starts with a :meth:`~clorm.FactBase.select` call to return a :class:`~clorm.Select` object.
+The old interface starts with a :py:meth:`FactBase.select()<clorm.FactBase.select>` call to return a :class:`~clorm.Select` object.
 This specifies both the predicate to be queried and the output format of the query.
 Comparing this to the new query API the old interface only allows a single predicate to be queried and the output format is